Insulated Window Covers for Camper Van Conversion

 Updated:

-Insulated window covers are a “must-have” for camper or adventure vans because they provide privacy and thermal insulation (for hot summer days or snow chasing winter vanlife).
-By strategically inserting magnets all around the edges, the window covers are super easy to install/remove: they simply snap to the metal window contour.
-Neat and functional, like it should be!
-The shape of the window covers can be changed to fit pretty much any vans: Ford Transit, Mercedes Sprinter, Ram ProMaster, etc.
+Insulated window covers are a must-have for camper or adventure vans because they provide privacy and thermal insulation (for hot summer days or snow-chasing winter vanlife).
+By strategically inserting magnets around the edges, the window covers are super easy to install/remove: they simply snap to the metal around the windows.
+The shape of the window covers can be adapted to fit any van: Ford Transit, Mercedes Sprinter, Ram ProMaster, etc. Below is how to make your DIY window covers and, alternatively, some off-the-shelf options we tested.

 DIY-Insulated-Window-Covers-Van-(Interior)